Adjusting SPRT for an Efficient Procedure with Finite Number of Applications of Less Effective Treatment

 \subsection{Summary}

-Across all distributional regimes, the adaptive $SPRT$ maintains high $PCS$ while drastically reducing sampling from the inferior population. $ASN$ decreases systematically with increasing signal strength, and the procedure remains stable across symmetric, discrete, and skewed scenarios.
-In the Normal case, the classical $SPRT$ underscores the ethical and operational advantages of the adaptive allocation mechanism as while retaining comparable inferential accuracy, the adaptive $SPRT$ dramatically reduces the expected inferior sample size.
-These findings collectively highlight the strong practical merits of the adaptive $SPRT$ framework in sequential decision-making problems.
+Across all distributional regimes, the adaptive SPRT maintains high $PCS$ while drastically reducing sampling from the inferior population. $ASN$ decreases systematically with increasing signal strength, and the procedure remains stable across symmetric, discrete, and skewed scenarios.
+In the Normal case, the classical SPRT underscores the ethical and operational advantages of the adaptive allocation mechanism while retaining comparable inferential accuracy, the adaptive SPRT dramatically reduces the expected inferior sample size.
+These findings collectively highlight the strong practical merits of the adaptive SPRT framework in sequential decision-making problems.